Shader

 }

-Finally, to make the code more maintainable, we give human-readable names to the shader binding points.
+To make the code more maintainable, we give human-readable names to the shader binding points.
 These constants will still need to be kept up to date if the associated GLSL interface evolves over time, but at least we won’t need to update magic numbers spread all over the code:

 #![allow(unused)]